Will Smith Player Props: Dodgers vs. Nationals

-On Monday, Will Smith (.290 slugging percentage in past 10 games, with no home runs) and the Los Angeles Dodgers play the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 9:10 PM ET.
+The Los Angeles Dodgers, including Will Smith (.300 slugging percentage in past 10 games, including no home run), battle starter Jake Irvin and the Washington Nationals at Dodger Stadium, Tuesday at 10:10 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Rays.
+He had a hitless performance in his previous game (0-for-3) against the Nationals.

 Will Smith Game Info & Props vs. the Nationals